 Nice Guys Don’t Seem Genuine

 Nice guys are too nice.
 No one can always be that nice unless they’re a saint.
 They are busy being nice instead of being real, and women instinctively don’t trust that.
-Bad boys “keep it real.”
 Nice guys don’t want to upset the apple cart.

 Nice Guys Are Too Eager to Please

 No one respects a doormat or someone who is overly agreeable.
 Nice guys don’t set boundaries or make any real demands.
 A bad boy doesn’t let a woman walk all over him or control him.
-Women can’t respect a man they can control.
+No one can respect a person they can control.
 No respect equals no attraction.

 Nice Guys Are Too Predictable